Alejogb1/job-board/blog-data/how-can-i-map-a-domain-name-to-an-angular-project-running-in-a-docker-container.md

 id: "how-can-i-map-a-domain-name-to-an-angular-project-running-in-a-docker-container"
 ---

-Okay, let's tackle this.
-I've seen this scenario play out more times than I can count, and it always boils down to a few key components that need to play nice together.
+,  I've seen this scenario play out more times than I can count, and it always boils down to a few key components that need to play nice together.
 Mapping a domain name to an Angular application running inside a Docker container isn’t particularly complex, but it requires a good understanding of networking, web servers, and containerization.
 I remember back when I was first wrestling with this on a cloud-based application we were building, it felt like a magic trick.
 Over time, though, it’s just become a solid workflow.

 Essentially, what we're aiming for is to route HTTP or HTTPS traffic coming into a server (or more specifically, to the public ip of the server) with a specific domain name to the particular Docker container that holds your angular application.
 There are a couple of ways to accomplish this, and the specific solution will depend on the environment you're deploying in, but the core principle is consistent: we need a reverse proxy.